Master of Arts in Teaching in Secondary Education

 The Master of Arts in Teaching (M.A.T.)
 Secondary Education is an initial certification program designed for candidates who have completed the baccalaureate degree in specific majors.
 Generally, applicants for the M.A.T. program are expected to meet the stated admissions requirements.
 However, Brenau may consider an applicant who does not meet [all] stated requirements, but who, in the opinion of the appropriate department, may be a good candidate for admission to the University.
 Coursework taken at another regionally accredited institution of higher education will be considered for transfer.
 This credit will have to match the courses in Brenau’s M.A.T. curriculum.
 A maximum of six hours of work with a grade of B or above will be considered.The completion of the requirements for the M.A.T. will result in certification at the secondary level (Grades 6-12).
 The majors which will be considered for Brenau’s M.A.T. are biology, chemistry English, history or related social science, mathematics, physics and theatre (P-12).
 In addition to all the course requirements, students must pass the Teaching Field Content Exams for academic content area (GACE) prior to student teaching or internship.

-Admissions Documents RequirementsOfficial College Transcript(s), GACE, Two References, GRE or MAT
+Admissions Documents RequirementsOfficial College Transcript(s), GACE, GACE II Content Exam for Music/Art, Two References, GRE, MAT, MCAT or LSAT

 Admissions GPA Requirements

 2.75 from all College transcripts

 Additional Admissions Requirements

 Bachelor’s degree from a regionally accredited college or university